 Fortunately, Digital PR finds other ways to win media coverage besides updates and announcements, at a fraction of the cost.

 As a digital PR agency, we’re well-positioned to answer this question.
-Here are some of the main outputs of a digital PR agency:
+Here are some of the main online PR services of a digital PR agency:

 However, the list doesn’t stop there.
 A digital PR agency should also have a clear understanding of your industry and a passion for your business.
 These are the areas of expertise and expectations you should be asking your next agency.